Our Vision

 The Froebelian Happiness Project was launched in March 2019 to set out how we are going to address the issue and ensure all members of the school community feel happy, safe and valued.

-The project has been a mammoth undertaking spearheaded by Mrs Stratford who has inspired the staff to work together over the last few months to pull together the various activities for the children and staff next week.
+The project has been a mammoth undertaking all staff to working together over the last few months to pull together the various activities for the children and staff next week.
 The FPTA are also involved and we hope that you will be able to support their part in the venture and help raise funds for our Happiness Hut.

 At Froebelian, we believe that the emotional health and wellbeing of children is just as important as their physical health and wellbeing.
 Over the past few years, there has been a growing recognition of the need to make dramatic improvements to mental health services for children and young people and we are keen to look at improvements that we can make here at our school; hence The Happiness Project!